How To Sell Content Marketing

 Questions and research problems are perfect for setting up content that can help solve problems in each intent stage.

 Tailor intent based on keywords and what content you create for clients, which is a tried and true tactic:

 In each of these funnel stages where potential customers turn to research, providing the right content and calls-to-action for a good user experience can accelerate their learning process, leading to easier, more natural sales.

 Focusing efforts on buying-intent keywords only (like “buy upright vacuum”) can result in sales.
 However, targeting all stages of the buying journey with intent-based content will keep your client’s entire funnel happy.

 And to do that effectively, you’ll need client input, creating a mutually beneficial partnership that both sides will gain value from.

 Executing on Content Strategy With Your Clients

 It's one thing to sell content marketing to clients.
 Executing on content strategies is a common place for agencies to get tripped up—especially as you try to do it at scale and across a wide variety of clients.

 Here are a few pointers that will help you avoid common pitfalls.

 Keep it all organized with an editorial calendar.

-Having a physical plan you can point to will help keep the execution on track, keep all the pertinent parties in-the-know, and allow you to explain why you're doing what you're doing and where this is all headed.
+Having a clear plan that can be easily communicated will help keep the execution on track, ensure everyone is on the same page, and allow you to explain why you’re doing what you’re doing and where this is all headed.

 Consider a flexible, scalable resource for content creation that can provide subject matter expertise.